Integrating DCM Dashboards

 - to indicate that the results of the command should be uploaded--project

-- to pass the unique key of a project in your DCM Dashboards--with-details
+- to pass the unique key of a project in your DCM Dashboards

 DCM also provides additional flags to control how uploads behave: